dariocc/fenixlib/README.md

 Use the [issues](https://github.com/dacucar/fenixlib/issues) section.
 Any feature request shall also be written there.

 ### Joining the development
 If you feel to contribute with actual code, you can.
 Make sure to read the [FenixLib Architecture](https://github.com/dacucar/fenixlib/wiki/Architecture) notes and the [Coding Conventions](https://github.com/dacucar/fenixlib/wiki/CodingConventions).
-Then ju
+Then the best is that you create a fork of this project, make your modifications and then do a pull request.
+I will review the submissions and merge with the main stream if they belong to scope of fenixlib.
+If you plan to contribute it is always good to contact me so as we avoid working on the same areas.

 ### Donating
 If FenixLib is useful to you and you want so, you are welcomed to fund this project.
 For the price of a cup of coffee at your local cafeteria, I will keep my spirit fully loaded to mantain and extend this project.